 If you are building a business professional wardrobe, you will need some suits in your closet.
 I recommend purchasing separates that are easy to mix and match.
 It is easiest to first purchase a blazer that you like, and then find multiple matching bottoms to go with it.

 For every blazer that you purchase, you should have 2-3 coordinating bottoms.
 This means that if you purchase a black blazer, I would recommend at least 2-3 black bottoms.
-This may include a black pencil skirt, black skinny pants, and black boot cut pants.
+For a women’s business travel wardrobe, this may include a black pencil skirt, black skinny pants, and black boot cut pants.

 The most professional suit will be black or navy.
 You should have at least one suit in these formal colors, for when you are giving presentations or need to speak to c-level executives.
 If you like the variety, for your 3 blazers I would recommend one in black, navy, and then gray.
 You may also consider a tan suit for the summer.